The Office of Residence Life

-Residence Life is housed within the Office of Campus Living, along with Community Standards.
-Approximately 60 percent of Mount Ida College students choose to live on campus.
-Living in a residence hall at Mount Ida connects you to a vibrant and dynamic residential community, providing meaningful opportunities for you to engage with one another, explore new experiences and to develop outside of the classroom.
+Our residential campus, nestled in Newton, Massachusetts, just minutes from Boston, is the perfect place to live and study during your college career.
+Approximately 60 percent of Mount Ida College students choose to live in College-sponsored housing.
+This experience connects you to a vibrant and dynamic residential community, providing meaningful opportunities for you to engage with one another, explore new experiences, and develop outside of the classroom.

 - Access to laundry facilities that include free cold wash cycle and free dryer cycle.
 Laundry Tracker is a website that informs you when your laundry is done.

 - Many of our residence halls have central lounges equipped with couches for socializing and chairs and tables for studying.

 Your Resident Assistant will actively assist in connecting you with other students on your floor and in your residence halls through one on one chats, group events, and structured programs.

 Some of our signature events are the Breast Cancer Awareness Tie-Dye program in the fall, No Shade Lemonade in the spring, and a strong partnership with the Office of Community Engagement to offer an End of Year Donation Drive.
 These are all great opportunities to introduce yourself, get involved, and meet new people.